bluesky-social/ietf-drafts/draft-at-repository.md

 - **Cursor older than rollback window**: The provider sends an informational message indicating that the requested cursor is too old, then begins transmission at the oldest available event, sends the entire rollback window, and continues with the real-time stream.
 - **Cursor value of 0**: The provider treats this as a request for the complete available history, starting at the oldest available event, transmitting the entire rollback window, then continuing with the real-time stream.

-## Streaming Events
+## Streaming Events {#streaming-events}

 The real-time stream delivers two types of events: `commit` and `sync`.

-### Commit Events
+### Commit Events {#commit-events}

 Commit events represent an atomic set of repository modifications and consist of a repository diff combined with some supporting metadata.

 The diff MUST include the new commit and all blocks in the merkle proof chain for any modified key, as well as blocks for keys directly adjacent to the modified keys.
-The rationale for including adjacent keys is detailed in Commit Validation (link TODO).
+The rationale for including adjacent keys is detailed in {{streaming-validation}}.

 The metadata provides additional context required for processing and verification and includes: